tfpf/points-table-projector/doc/README.md

 #### `fixtures.upcoming`
 Must be followed by a list of matches which are to be played.
 Each match must be on a separate line.
 The end of the list is indicated by a blank line or the end of the file.
-A match is described by the names of the two teams who played, separated by a comma <kbd>,</kbd>.
+A match is described by the names of the two teams who will play, separated by a comma <kbd>,</kbd>.

 ## Notes
 * Team names are case-sensitive.